01 of 10

 After leading the beer scene in medieval times, corporate breweries slowly crushed the little guys in Germany.
-For a time, only mass-produced Berliner Pils or foreign beers like Beck's were commonly on offer.
-And that fit the clientele who was happy to walk in to any kneipe (bar) and simply ask for a Pilsner — whatever that may be.
+For a time, only mass-produced Berliner Pils or foreign beers such as Beck's were commonly on offer.
+And that fits the clientele who was happy to walk into any kneipe (bar) and simply ask for a pilsner—whatever that may be.

 05 of 10